wintwah-lwin/CP3405_Group_4/evidence/Week 9/human_score_2026-W9.md

 We generally agree with the macro assessment.

 The macro environment remains cautious.
 Major indices declined during the week, while market volatility increased significantly as the VIX rose.
 Ongoing geopolitical tensions and uncertainty surrounding inflation continue to pressure investor sentiment.
-Although some sectors remain resilient, the overall macro outlook remains slightly bearish.
+Although the macro outlook remains cautious, geopolitical tensions in the Middle East continue to add uncertainty that may not yet be fully reflected in market pricing.
 ---

 ## Technical Structure

 AI Score: +1 | Team Score: +1

-We agree with the technical assessment.
+Technical indicators remain constructive, but momentum appears less decisive as investors wait for new catalysts such as earnings and macroeconomic data.

 The technical structure remains relatively constructive.
 Although SPX, NDX and IWM are currently trading below the 8 EMA, the 8 EMA is still above the 21 EMA across the major indices, suggesting that the longer-term trend has not yet broken down.
 Therefore, we maintain a Neutral-Bullish technical view.